liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 }
 ```

-Let's dissect this function:
+Let's break down what this function does:

 - With `local`, we create two local variables scoped to the function: `branch` and `line`.
 - `line` stores the full row selected from the fzf list, which includes extra info like the tracking status.
 - `branch` stores the branch name extracted from the `line` variable.
-- We use `sed` to take the branch name.
-If you do a `git branch`, you’ll see an asterisk in front of your current branch.
-This intermediary variable allows us to store the user selection and then clean up any extra characters or spaces to use the branch name.
+- We use `sed` to extract the branch name.
+When you run `git branch`, you’ll see output like this: an asterisk in front of your current branch and some extra information like tracking details.
+The `sed` command strips away all this extra formatting to get a clean branch name.
-- Let's look at what this scary command `sed -E 's/^[* ]+([^ ]+).*/\1/‘` does.
+- Let's look at what this `sed` command `sed -E 's/^[* ]+([^ ]+).*/\1/'` does.
   - `sed` is called a stream editor.
 It is a way to modify a stream of text.
   - `-E` enables us to pass a regular expression to sed to edit a given string.
   - `^[* ]+`: We start by matching any asterisk or space at the start of the line.
   - `([^ ]+)`: It is a capture group for the branch name.
 It takes any subsequent character that is not a space.
 And it will stop the capture group once it encounters a space.
   - `.*`: We match with `.*` any other character that follows the branch name.
   - With `\1`, we tell `sed` to replace the input string with the capture group that contains the branch name.
-- `git switch` is equivalent to `git checkout` and will checkout the branch we selected.
+- `git switch` is equivalent to `git checkout` and will check out the branch we selected.

 Next, before testing it, we could add an extra check to make sure the command is run in a Git repository.
 Let's use the handy command `git rev-parse --is-inside-work-tree`.
 [This Git command](https://git-scm.com/docs/git-rev-parse#Documentation/git-rev-parse.txt---is-inside-git-dir) returns a boolean indicating whether we are in a Git repository or not.